dfilion/gannotate/README.md

 # gannotate

-`gannotate` is a command line tool written in Go for sending annotations to InfluxDB for use with Grafana.
+`gannotate` is a command line tool for sending Granafa annotations to InfluxDB for storage.

 ## Usage Summary

 ```
 Usage of gannotate:
         -D dbname    InfluxDB database name.
-Default: annotations
-        -H URL       InfluxDB server URL.Default: http://localhost:8086
+        -H URL       InfluxDB server URL.
-        -U username  User name to authenticate with.
+        -U username  InfluxDB user name.
-        -P password  Username's password.
+        -P password  InfluxDB user password.
-        -T KVpairs   Comma separated list of key=value InfluxDB tags.
+        -T tags      InfluxDB tags.
-        -M name      InfluxDb measurement name.
-Default: events
+        -M name      InfluxDB measurement name.
-        -a tags      Comma separated list of annotation tags.
-Saved to the tags field.
+        -a tags      Annotation tags.
         -d descr     Annotation description.
-Saved to the descr field.
         -t title     Annotation title.
-Saved to the title field.
         -v           Print version information then exit.

+        -a, -d and -t are required.
 ```

--a, -d and -t do not have defaults so they are required.
+It is not currently possible to specify the annotation's timestamp.
+The sending host's time is currently used.

 ### Arguments

 #### `-D dbname`
-Specify the InfluxDB database name.
+InfluxDB database name.
 Default: `annotations`

 #### `-H URL`
-Specify the InfluxDB server URL.
+InfluxDB server URL.
 Default: `http://localhost:8086`

 #### `-U username`
-Optional InfluxDB user name to authenticate with.
+InfluxDB user name.
+Optional.

 #### `-P password`
-Optional InfluxDB password for `username`.
+InfluxDB password for `username`.

-##### Note: `gannotate` will not prompt for a password.
-This will change in a future release.

-#### `-T KVpairs`
-Specify a comma separated list of key=value pairs to be used as InfluxDB tags.
 Optional.

+##### Note: `gannotate` does not prompt for a password.

+#### `-T tags`
+Comma separated list of key=value pairs used as InfluxDB tags.
+Optional.
 No default.

 #### `-M name`
-InfluxDb measurement name used to record the annotation.
+Measurement name used to record the annotations.
 Default: events

 #### `-a tags`
-Comma separated list of key=value pairs used in the Grafana annotation tags.
+Comma separated list of key=value pairs used as Grafana annotation tags.
 Saved to the `tags` field.

 #### `-d descr`
-Description to be used the Grafana annotation description.
+String used as the Grafana annotation description.
 Saved to the `descr` field.

 #### `-t title`
-Annotation title.
+String used as the Grafana annotation title.
 Saved to the `title` field.

 #### `-v`
 Print the applications version information and exit.